collectors and filters logo

 For grinding stations, centralized systems require spark arrestors upstream of the filter media, a sparks traveling through ductwork at 4,000 fpm will ignite cartridge media without upstream spark protection.
 For welding stations, HEPA or MERV 15-16 media is required to capture sub-micron fume at the efficiency levels OSHA compliance demands.

-Typical system: Cartridge collector sized for peak simultaneous load; HEPA or MERV 15-16 media for welding fume; spark arrestor upstream for any grinding connections; extraction arms for welding stations; engineered hoods for grinding positions
+Typical system: Cartridge collector sized for peak simultaneous load; HEPA or MERV 15-16 media for welding fume extraction; spark arrestor upstream for any grinding connections; extraction arms for welding stations; engineered hoods for grinding positions

 Downdraft Tables